Swiss exchange SIX expects blockchain-platform to rule in 10 years

 “The moment that brokers, banks, insurance companies and big asset managers really see the cost advantages, they’ll move relatively quickly,” Zeeb, a Canadian, said.

-Although many exchanges are working on such projects, including Deutsche Boerse, SDX is the Swiss stock exchange’s reaction to threats posed by start-ups.
+Although many exchanges are working on such projects, including Deutsche Boerse (DB1Gn.DE), SDX is the Swiss stock exchange’s reaction to threats posed by start-ups.

 The boom in cryptocurrencies like Bitcoin, which is underpinned by blockchain, quickly brought Coinbase in San Francisco or Hong Kong-based Binance millions of customers.